 According to Juniper Research analysis, the value of losses due to e-commerce fraud has climbed from $17.5 billion in 2020 to over $20 billion in 2021, resulting in an 18% increase in a single year.
-The cybercriminals and fraudsters are targeting customers as well as merchants that are inexperienced and unprepared for the market’s ongoing fraud concerns.
+Cybercriminals and fraudsters are targeting customers as well as merchants that are inexperienced and unprepared for the market’s ongoing fraud concerns.

 What do you mean by E-commerce Fraud?

 E-commerce fraud is known by many names, online fraud, payment fraud or you can also call purchase fraud.
 It is when a criminal or fraudster uses stolen payment information to conduct online transactions without the account owner’s knowledge on an E-commerce platform.
-It is accomplished through the use of fraudulent identity, stolen credit cards, false personal card information, among other methods.
+It is accomplished through the use of fraudulent identity, stolen credit cards, and false personal card information, among other methods.

 Fraud protection is a top priority for any organization as it affects the bottom line of the merchant and produces enormous negative effects.

-Negative Influence of Fraudulent Activity on your Business
+Negative Influence of Fraudulent Activity on Your Business

 When it comes to e-commerce fraud, your company suffers more than just revenue losses.
 You must also deal with the loss of client trust as well as the harm to your company’s reputation.